Working Together to Serve You.

-The purpose of these calls is to gather necessary information to process the workers’ compensation claim.
+The purpose of these calls is to gather the legally mandated information to submit and process a workers’ compensation claim.

 ESD 123 Workers’ Compensation

-ESD 123 has contracted with ESD 112 in Vancouver to perform claims handling services for the Trust.
-This partnership is a great example of how ESDs are truly working together to serve Washington Schools.
+ESD 123 has contracted with ESD 112 in Vancouver to perform claims handling services for the member districts of the Southeast Washington Workers’ Compensation Trust.
+This partnership is a great example of how ESDs are truly working together to serve Washington schools.